by a Specialist for only $15

 The style of the antique dresser is different from the type.
 The style refers to the individual features of the dresser itself rather than the distinctive design approach of its maker.

-One of the distinctive aspects about the dresser style is the presence (or absence) of glass or mirror.
+One of the distinctive aspects of the dresser style is the presence (or absence) of glass or mirror.
 The decision to add the glass or not is based on preference.
 For practicality sake, some would prefer the glass so the objects inside the dresser are visible without the need to open it.

 Antique cabinet makers like to leave their signature into their design.
 This is also known as the maker’s mark.
 This is a highly important feature for serious antique collectors.
 Knowing that a particular piece of furniture was made by a famous furniture maker will cause its value in the market to go up!